 - 4.3 Applicants should send an email to PARsimplementation@psr.org.uk, stating their intention to apply.
-We will then agree the best way to receive the application in a secure and confidential manner. - 4.4 Applications must be submitted electronically. - 4.5 Applicants must submit the following documentation for assessment against the three designation criteria: - a covering letter which presents the applicant's case for designation - a copy of the switching service rules and any guidance relating to it 21, including details of the specific services that are provided as part of the overall switching service - a copy of the code of conduct (or equivalent) specifying any timeframes demanded of member PSPs - information demonstrating how the switching service complies (or will comply in the case of schemes established after 18 September 2016) with the three designation criteria outlined in Chapter 3
+We will then agree the best way to receive the application in a secure and confidential manner. - 4.4 Applications must be submitted electronically. - 4.5 Applicants must submit the following documentation for assessment against the three designation criteria: - a covering letter which presents the applicant's case for designation - a copy of the switching service rules and any guidance relating to it24, including details of the specific services that are provided as part of the overall switching service - a copy of the code of conduct (or equivalent) specifying any timeframes demanded of member PSPs

-21 As specified in PARs, Schedule 4, paragraph 2(5)
+24 As specified in PARs, Schedule 4, paragraph 2(5).

-- a declaration signed by an authorised officer of the operator attesting that all information provided is accurate, up to date and not misleading - 4.6 Applicants must pay an application fee at the time of application, as referred to in Chapter 6. - 4.7 Applicants who wish to operate as a designated switching scheme when the PARs come into effect on 18 September 2016 must submit their application, including full supporting material, by [10] June 2016.
+- information demonstrating how the switching service complies (or will comply in the case of schemes established after 18 September 2016) with the three designation criteria outlined in Chapter 3 - a declaration signed by an authorised officer of the operator attesting that all information provided is accurate, up to date and not misleading - 4.6 Applicants must pay an application fee at the time of application, as referred to in Chapter 6. - 4.7 Applicants who wish to operate as a designated switching scheme when the PARs come into effect on 18 September 2016 must submit their application, including full supporting material, by [10] June 2016.
 We cannot guarantee that applications made after that date will be processed by 18 September 2016.
-A switching scheme may continue to operate after 18 September 2016 but PSPs which are members of a non-designated switching scheme will need to meet their obligations under Regulation 14 of the PARs. - 4.8 On receipt of the application and supporting information from the operator of a switching scheme, PSR will review the evidence submitted and contact the applicant to discuss any gaps or requirements for further information.
+A switching scheme may continue to operate after 18 September 2016 but PSPs which are members of a non-designated switching scheme will need to meet their obligations under Regulation 14 of the PARs. - 4.8 On receipt of the application and supporting information from the operator of a switching scheme, we will review the evidence submitted and contact the applicant to discuss any gaps or requirements for further information.